-Ellevest aims to become a one-stop-shop for money management solutions and services for its clients, and with that goal in mind, they provide banking products, including a savings and checking account known as “Save” and “Spend,”respectively.
+Ellevest aims to become a one-stop shop for money management solutions and services for its clients, and with that goal in mind, they provide banking products, including savings and checking accounts known as “Save” and “Spend,” respectively.

 These accounts are FDIC-insured for up to $250,000, and they are issued by Coastal Community Bank.
 The accounts do not require a minimum balance to be opened, and they don’t charge maintenance or overdraft fees.

 The account comes with a Mastercard World debit card issued by the same bank, and Ellevest will reimburse any withdrawal fees incurred, including ATM fees — except for International ATM fees.